 In May 2012, the laundry and linen department introduced reusable precaution gowns on a unit-by-unit basis.
 To date, 60 percent of the units at the Ronald Reagan UCLA Medical Center have switched from disposable to reusable gowns.
 Every time a gown is washed and reused, it keeps a disposable gown out of the landfill.
 A total of 605,795 reusable gowns have been used, keeping 108,900 pounds of trash out of the landfill.

 Americans consume 100 billion cups of coffee yearly and over 16 billion of those coffees are bought in disposable paper cups.
 This adds a tremendous amount of waste to the landfills.
 By switching to reusable coffee mugs, you are reducing the environmental impact of your daily cup of Joe.

-U-Mugs, available for $5.25 at Ronald Reagan UCLA Medical Center Dining Commons, Café Med, and UCLA Medical Center, Santa Monica Cafeteria.
+U-Mugs, available for $5.25 at Ronald Reagan UCLA Medical Center Dining Commons, Café Med, and UCLA Health - Santa Monica Medical Center Cafeteria.

 Many of the medical center's deliveries are carried in reusable plastic totes.
 The distributor will remove products usually from cardboard boxes and places them in reusable totes which are delivered to the medical center.
 The totes are sent to the floors and once emptied are returned to the distributor to repeat the process.
 The cardboard that would end up in the medical center's waste stream never does and is recycled by the distributor.

 UCLA Health has a program to reuse sharps containers (medical waste disposal containers).
 While the hazardous waste is sterilized and incinerated, the container itself goes through a regulated process of sterilization, reassembly and is then returned to the health system.
 Reusing biohazard containers eliminates 40 to 60 tons of UCLA waste from being added to landfills.